 The water budget is designed to allocate the amount of water for irrigation needed based on the time of year and the lot size.
 During the seven-month irrigation season (April through October), all CPNMD residents are allowed 27 inches of applied irrigation for their lawns.

-To calculate the water budget for an individual lot, contact Jim Worley for information.
+To calculate the water budget for an individual lot, contact Nathan Travis for information.